 “New Sector does work that’s strategically important and critical to the future of our organization, work we need to get done in order to ensure that our future is successful: heart and lung work, not appendages. ”

-2000: While working as a management consultant, Carly Janson identifies an opportunity to leverage resources from business and academia for the social good, mobilizing friends and colleagues as volunteers to pilot New Sector (then called Catalyst)’s innovative nonprofit consulting model.
+2000: While working as a management consultant, social entrepreneur Carly Janson identifies an opportunity to leverage resources from business and academia for social good, mobilizing friends and colleagues as volunteers to pilot New Sector’s (then called Catalyst) innovative model for nonprofit consulting and leadership development

-2001: New Sector launches semester-long case teams offering consulting for nonprofits, comprised of students from top local business schools, who are overseen by seasoned consultant advisors.
+2001: New Sector formally launches semester-long case teams program, offering low-cost consulting services for nonprofits though teams of top business school students and management consultants.
 On July 30, 2001, New Sector Alliance incorporates as a 501(c)(3) nonprofit organization.

 2002: New Sector launches MBA Summer Fellows program in partnership with Harvard Business School’s Social Enterprise Initiative.

-2007: New Sector completes its 200th project and launches Residency in Social Enterprise (RISE) program with an inaugural cohort of 19 outstanding emerging leaders.
+2007: New Sector completes 200th project and launches Residency in Social Enterprise (RISE) Fellowship program with an inaugural cohort of 19 outstanding emerging leaders.

-2010: New Sector expands to the San Francisco Bay Area.
+2010: New Sector celebrates 10-year anniversary and expands to the San Francisco Bay Area.
 With increased support from the Corporation for National and Community Service, New Sector matches 50 full-time RISE and 40 Summer Fellows with close to 100 organizations in Boston and the San Francisco Bay Area.

-2013: New Sector launches RISE program in Chicago and celebrates 500 alumni completing our AmeriCorps fellowship programs.
+2013: New Sector launches RISE program in Chicago and celebrates 500+ AmeriCorps Fellows completing our programs.

 2014: New Sector launches RISE program in the Twin Cities.